 Shape and comfort: A mouse’s shape and design play large roles in how effective of a tool it is.
 The best wireless mouse feels like a natural extension of your arm, not a clunky or cheap-feeling hunk of plastic hindering your gaming or productivity.

 It’s helpful to consider how you hold mice in order to get an idea of where you’ll want more or less height or width.
 The size of your hands will also be a factor.

 Bluetooth or dongle?
 Some of the best wireless mice offer the option to connect via Bluetooth, which won’t eat up a USB port, or via a USB Type-A 2.4 GHz dongle.
 Other wireless mice, however, will make you choose.

 If you're only going to use your computer with one PC, consider a mouse that connects through a USB receiver -- especially if you’re gaming.
-If it’s a reputable brand, you can get a reliable, lag-free connection.
-Bonus points if the mouse has dongle storage.
+If it’s a reputable brand, you can get a reliable, lag-free connection this way.
+Bonus points if there's dongle storage on the mouse.

 USB charging or batteries?
-USB charging will often cost more but also means you’ll never have to buy batteries.
+USB charging mice often cost more, but you’ll never have to buy batteries.
 If the mouse charges over USB-C, it’ll rejuice quicker than alternatives and use an increasingly common cable.

 Mice running on AA or AAA batteries are usually cheaper than their rechargeable rivals, and batteries are easy to find.

 If you want something durable with a premium feature set that’ll help boost productivity and a very comfortable design, the Logitech MX Master 3 is the best wireless mouse for you.
 It’s not made for gaming, but its sensor goes up to 4,000 CPI, which is impressive for a productivity mouse.
 You also get per-app programmability for its six buttons, which includes two scroll wheels, that you can set to do different things upon launching specific apps.